afeins19/obsdian/classNotes/Research/reads/TimeLLM/Janghoon Questions.md

 $$
 **Dimensions of weight matrices**
 - $W^K_k , W^V_k \in \mathbb{R}^{D \times d}$ - where D is the **hidden dimension of the backbone embedding model** and $d = ⌊\frac{d_m}{K}⌋$
+-
+**THE GOAL IS TO TRAIN THE WEIGHT MATRIX $W_K^Q$ SUCH THAT ITS RESULTING QUERY VECTORS ARE ALIGNED ONTO THE KEY SPACE

 Softmax produces a normal distribution -> it assigns a weight based on how relevant each key is to each query